MalikaIhle/ProvisioningDataCombination/README.md

 perform the different types of randomization and plot observed vs expected coordination

-#### creates all tables needed for data analyses of the alternation project and store them in the R_Selected&RandomizedData folder
+#### creates all tables needed for data analyses of the coordination in provisioning project and store them in the R_Selected&RandomizedData folder

 ## Simulation Analyses Coordination